What is furlough?

 How it’s changing, and what that Job Support Scheme is…

-When furlough ends on 31st October, Rishi Sunak has announced there will be a replacement Job Support Scheme.
-The new scheme, however, will only support those who are in ‘viable’ jobs, this means workers that are necessary to restart the economy but can also only work a third of their hours if required (so jobs such as waiters, needed for restaurants opening back up)
+Rishi Sunak announced a Job Support Scheme.
+The new scheme, however, will only support those who are in ‘viable’ jobs, this means workers that are necessary to restart the economy but can also only work a third of their hours if required (so jobs such as waiters, needed for restaurants opening back up for takeaway)

 - The scheme will run from 1st November, for six months

 - It will top up the salaries of ‘viable’ employees whose salaries otherwise cannot be paid by the company